 Strong lost his legs during an attack in Baghdad, Iraq, in 2006 when he was in a Stryker vehicle.
 The vehicle was hit by a projectile that went through the truck and through his legs.
 Strong decided to climb the incline to show people that despite their situation, anything is possible.

-Although he passed his new record, Strong said he would like to eventually climb the Incline twice in the same day, and raise awareness of suicide among veterans by placing a “22” marker every 22 steps along the step trail.
+Although he passed his new record, Strong said he would like to eventually climb the Incline twice in the same day, and raise awareness of suicide among veterans by placing a “22” marker every 22 steps along the steep trail.
 The 22 represents how many veterans take their lives every day.

 This isn’t the first time Strong makes headlines for his achievements.
 Back in 2006, the former veteran decided to tackle some waves.
 He contacted Cocoa Beach City Commissioner Ed Martinez, who is a serious surfer and well as an Army veteran.
 Martinez offered Strong surfing lessons, where along with volunteers, lifeguards and Cocoa Beach Fire and Rescue, went out and caught some waves together.